martindmtrv/elevator-project/README.txt

 		- Timing diagram and updated state diagram with fault events

 	Erdem Yanikomeroglu 101080085
+		- Configured scheduler to inject and receive elevator faults
+		- Experimented with new elevator states for faults

 	Alex Cameron 101114698
 		- Fault handling for elevator subsystem.